readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 The footer is used to display not hidden versions that the current user has access to.

-For the community site not changes are required on the footer.
+For the community site no changes are required on the footer.

 For the commercial site we use the project level privacy to decide if show or not links to the project's dashboard: downloads, project home, and builds.